MaxKrog/rogue-project/README.md

-# Connecting the dots SQL
+# Valtech - Connecting the dots SQL
 Welcome to Valtech connecting the dots SQL Project

 All datatransformation (from raw to analysis & report-ready data) happening inside BigQuery is defined inside this project.